BillJr99/Ursinus-CS173/_pages/Assignments/Functions/asmt-midi.md

 This function should accept one parameter of type `MIDIPlayer`, and when you call it from main, pass the `player` variable to it.
 This way, your function will have access to the `player` variable!

-## Part 4: Make Up Your Own Song
+## Part 4: Creating Your Own Function to Generate Note Values
-Every answer is correct - be creative and play some notes.
-Explore the Notes class and the Instruments class for a few examples that you can play.
-Let me know if you come up with something fun that you'd be willing to share - we can take a few minutes in class sometime for a few "code demonstrations."

 The `Notes` and `Instruments` classes provide a number of sample notes and instruments that you can play, but you may need one that is not provided there.
 These notes and instruments (for example, `NOTE_C4` and `GUITAR`) are just variable names that correspond to `int` variables, so you can provide your own numeric values here if you'd like to specify other notes or instruments!
 For example: